060205b/langchain-nutrition-agent-with-observability/README.md

 # 🥗 Personalized Nutrition Assistant using langchain and langsmith

-This is an AI-powered full-stack web application that generates **personalized meal plans** based on user inputs like age, weight, and dietary preferences.
-It uses **LangChain**, **LangSmith**, and **FAISS** to provide intelligent recommendations by querying a vector database built from a nutritional dataset.
+# 🥗 Personalized Nutrition and Recipe Assistant

+This project is an **AI-powered backend application** that provides personalized meal plans using large language models, vector similarity search, and nutritional data.
+Built with **LangChain**, **OpenAI**, and **FAISS**, the app intelligently recommends meals tailored to user input like age, weight, and dietary preferences.

+> ⚠️ Note: The frontend is intentionally minimal — the core focus is on **AI agent integration**, data handling, and vector search logic rather than UI/UX.

 ---